Blothorn/FTD/WeaponGuidance/STPG.md

 + `MissilesPerTarget` (optional): The number of missiles to fire at each eligible target.
 + `MissilesPerLaunch` (optional): The number of missiles launched by each missile controller.
 Setting this low has no great effect, but may lead to launching more missiles than required.

+### Attack pattern settings (all optional, but required if `AttackPatterns` is defined).
+Attack patterns have missiles spread and then converge to the target.
++ `AttackPatterns`: An array of vector offsets to the target position.
+These will be rotated so that the z axis is in a line from the missile to the intercept point and the y axis is vertical; I suggest keeping z == 0 so the offsets are in the normal plane to the missile's path.
+Pattern size is multiplied by (time to target) - PatternConvergeTime; in general, slower missiles will want smaller patterns.
++ `PatternConvergeTime`: The time to target by which the missile will be pointing directly at the target.
+Low values (how low depending on missile agility) will lead to missing the target completely, high values to smaller separation in flight.
++ `PatternTimeCap`: A cap on the value of ttt used to calculate pattern size.
+Prevents slow, long-range missiles from flying too far off course.

 # Implementation notes
 Target prediction uses secant approximations to estimate future target velocity and then uses the law of cosines to calculate an intercept point (finding the time that solves for a triangle given distance to target, angle (from the target's perspective) between the missile or launch point and the target's velocity, and target and projectile speeds).